-Today’s installment of my Songs in Spanish Series: Nursery Rhymes.
-This is an important one for those of us teaching Spanish at home, especially if we’re not native speakers.
-I try to sing all the time with my kids– in the car, changing diapers, while we play.
-My natural repertoire includes songs in English, of course, and it’s taken some work to learn these in Spanish.
-I feel like nursery rhymes are the best of both worlds: I get to pass on my childhood favorites, and we’re all staying in Spanish!
+This list focuses on songs you can find in English and Spanish.
+(If you are looking for traditional Hispanic nursery rhymes, I have those too!)
+I feel like these nursery rhymes are the best of both worlds: I get to pass on my childhood favorites, and we’re all staying in Spanish.
 Win-win.
-My kids know these in English too, from Grandma’s house.
-I think they just assume that it’s normal to sing songs in several different languages, depending on where you are.
+My kids know these in English as well, from Grandma’s house, and I sing them in English sometimes.
+I think they just assume it’s normal to sing songs in several different languages, depending on where you are.

 1. Itsy Bitsy Spider / Incy wincy araña